hylo-lang/Lotsawa/LeoForest.md

 - A **completion** is an Earley item with the dot at the extreme right of its rule's RHS
 - A **penultimate** is an Earley item whose dot is just before the last symbol of its rule's RHS.

-- An Earley item D in Earley set I is a **predecessor of** another Earley item E in Earley set J
-  iff: D and E have the same origin and rule, E's dot is one position further along in the rule's RHS than D's dot, and there exists a completion C for D's postdot symbol with origin I in set J.
+- An Earley item D in Earley set I is a **mainstem of** another Earley item E in Earley set J iff: D and E have the same origin and rule, E's dot is one position further along in the rule's RHS than D's dot, and there exists a **tributary** completion C for D's postdot symbol with origin I in set J.

-- A **derivation path** is a sequence of Earley items, starting with a prediction, where each item is the predecessor of the next item in the path, ending with a penultimate D.
+- A **derivation path** is a sequence of Earley items, starting with a prediction, where each item is the mainstem of the next item in the path, ending with a penultimate D.

-  This sequence is called a **derivation path of**:
-  - its items' LHS symbol and
-  - any completion E whose predecessor is D
+  This sequence is called a **derivation path of** its items' LHS symbol and of any completion E whose mainstem is D, whether stored or omitted from the chart.

 - The recognizer works by **discovering** Earley items; the first time each item in an Earley set is discovered, it is added to that set.